Magellan-Web-Dev/loop-popup-bridge-for-elementor/README.md

 - `modified` — last-modified date
 - `post_type` — post type slug
 - `id` — post ID
-- `featured_image` — featured image URL
+- `featured_image` — featured image URL, available in image-capable bindings
-- `meta` — any custom field value (enter the meta key separately)
+- `meta` — custom field value, selected from discovered ACF fields or entered manually by key

+ACF fields are discovered automatically and grouped in the dynamic tag controls by field group location.
+Manual non-ACF meta keys must be allowed with the `lpb_allowed_meta_keys` filter before the REST endpoint will return them.

 ### 3. Click → Populate → Open

 When a visitor clicks a trigger widget:

 1. JavaScript reads the `data-lpb-post-id` and `data-lpb-popup-id` attributes on the wrapper.
-2. Post data is fetched from the plugin's secured REST endpoint (`/wp-json/loop-popup-bridge/v1/post/{id}`).
-Results are cached in memory so repeated clicks on the same post never hit the network twice.
+2. Post data is fetched from the plugin's public read-only REST endpoint (`/wp-json/loop-popup-bridge/v1/post/{id}`).
+Results are cached in memory so repeated clicks on the same post avoid repeated network requests.
 3. The Elementor Pro popup is opened via `elementorProFrontend.modules.popup.showPopup()`.
 4. Every `[data-lpb-field]` placeholder inside the popup is replaced with the matching field value from the REST response.